square/shuttle/README.md

 Specs
 -----

-All models, controllers, and library files are unit-tested with RSpec specs under the `spec` directory.
+All models, controllers, and library files are unit or integration-tested with RSpec specs under the `spec` directory.
 Run unit tests with the `rspec spec` command.
 Views and JavaScript files are not specced.
-No integration or acceptance tests are written.
 Almost all unit tests use factories rather than mocks, putting them somewhat closer to integration tests.

 To-Do Items
 -----------